 - I. Thesis option: complete research and write a Master's thesis.
 This requires 6-12 hours of MTH 503 (Thesis).
 A thesis must be placed in OSU's Scholars Archive after the defense. - II.
 Expository paper option: complete research, and write a Master's expository paper.
 This requires 3-6 hours of MTH 501 (Research).
 It is recommended but not mandatory to place the paper in Scholar's Archives. - III.
-Exam option: pass the PhD qualifying examination and take three additional core courses. - IV.
+Exam option: pass the PhD qualifying examination. - IV.
 Research and any other scholarly activity is usually carried out for several terms under the direction of the major professor.
 Students receive an introduction on what these steps entail in MTH 599, Introduction to Mathematics Profession.